Anti-$\mathcal{PT}$ Transformations And Complex Non-Hermitian $\mathcal{PT}$-Symmetric Superpartners: Energy Eigenvalues and Eigenfunctions

 and

-If we set $q = 0$, these complex quantities become the known real form.
-So we can interpret that known real potentials are, in fact, particular cases of complex potentials, when the imaginary terms are zero.
+If we set $q = 0$, these complex functions reduce to the their well-known real forms.
+Therefor, we can interpret that known real functions are, in fact, particular cases of complex versions, when the imaginary terms are zero.